gvwilson/12-design/README.md

 any array of numbers, not just one that is sorted, and that it produces the largest element in the array.

-## Rule 5: group related information together
+## Tip 5: group related information together.

 If several things are closely related or frequently occur together, our brains combine them into a "chunk" that only takes up one slot in